Kamahl19/react-starter/README.md

 ## Start app

-To run the app locally, run `npm start` in app root directory.
+To run the app locally, run `npm run start` in app root directory.
 Vite will start web server in the development mode at `http://localhost:3000` (or the first next free port).

-All the Auth functionality such as Sign-up, Login, Reset password etc. requires a backend app.
-You can either write your own or use the [Node API Starter](https://github.com/Kamahl19/node-api-starter) which works with React Starter out of the box.
+This project includes [Mock Service Worker](https://mswjs.io/) to mock API.
+It starts automatically and provides API for authentication and user functionality.

 ## Build app